Henry Constable: Literary accomplishments

 In 1592 Diana, a sequence of twenty-three sonnets by Constable, was published in London by Richard Smith, one of the first sonnets sequences in English.
 A second edition, containing five new sonnets by Constable with additions by Sir Philip Sidney and other poets followed in 1594.
 Sullivan considers that the 1594 publication was undertaken on Richard Smith's initiative.
 There were two further editions in 1597 and 1604.
 Four poems by Constable were included in England's Helicon in 1600, among them Damelus Song to his Diaphenia and Venus and Adonis.
 According to W. Carew Hazlitt, 'A more beautiful specimen of early English lyric poetry than The Sheepheard's Song of Venus and Adonis could hardly be found in the whole circle of Elizabethan poetry'.

-The Todd manuscript contains additional love sonnets by Constable, and Harleian MS 7553 contains seventeen 'Spirituall sonnettes, to the honour of God: and hys saintes’.
+The Todd manuscript contains additional love sonnets by Constable, and Harleian MS 7553 contains seventeen 'Spirituall sonnettes, to the honour of God: and hys saintes'.

 Constable's verse is characterised by fervour and richness of colour.
 Of the numerous sonnets he wrote, the twenty-eight of the sonnet sequence Diana, and the four prefixed to Sir Philip Sidney's An Apology for Poetry, contain his best work.
 In My lady's presence makes the roses red, he is able to capture Spenser's charm.
 His rhyme scheme is mixed Italian and English, like Sidney's, the octave being Italian and the sestet English.

-Constable was highly reputed as a poet in his own day.
+Constable was highly reputed as a poet in his day.
 In the censure of contemporary poets in Act I, Scene ii, of the anonymous Elizabethan play, The Return From Parnassus, Iudicio passes judgment favourably on Constable, saying that: